Kairotic/mistakes/dyadic.md

-However we are not interested in `Unit`s having a particular identity here, so we will use a definition which specifies a type parameter, but does not require a value when a Unit instance is being created:
+However we are not interested in `Unit`s having a particular identity here, so we will use a definition which specifies a type parameter, but does not require a value when a Unit is being created:

 ~~~~{.haskell .colourtex}
 data Unit a = forall a.
 Unit